Zach Iscol

-Zachary Iscol (born August 18, 1978) is an American civil servant, non-profit executive, politician, and United States Marine veteran who serves as Commissioner of New York City Emergency Management.
+Zachary Iscol (born August 18, 1978) is an American civil servant, non-profit executive, politician, and United States Marine veteran who served as Commissioner of New York City Emergency Management.
 Iscol is a United States Marine veteran and was a Democratic candidate in the 2021 New York City Comptroller election.

 Early life and education

 Iscol was born in New York City, New York and grew up in Pound Ridge, New York, in an affluent family.
 He is Jewish.
 His father is a cellphone technology entrepreneur, and his mother is an educator.

 He graduated from Phillips Exeter Academy in 1997.
 In 2001, after competing for the school in lightweight football, he graduated from Cornell University with a major in government.

 Career

 Military service

 Iscol served two tours and served in Iraq from 2001 to 2007 as a Captain in the U.S. Marine Corps, 3rd Battalion, 1st Marines.
 During his service in Iraq in the Iraq War, he fought on the front lines in the Second Battle of Fallujah, as commander of a combined action platoon composed of 30 U.S. Marines and 250 Iraqi soldiers.
 He was awarded the Bronze Star Medal for bravery in combat in that battle, with Combat-Distinguished V device, and the Combat Action Ribbon.
 After returning from Iraq, he successfully lobbied to bring his threatened Iraqi translator to the United States.

 He returned to Iraq to make a film, The Western Front, which was shown at the 2010 Tribeca Film Festival, and explored in what ways the US changed its tactics in Iraq over time.
 Iscol served as screenwriter, cast, director, and producer.